Skip to main content

 Teachers use outcomes of performance appraisals when applying for the school head position in a competition.
 School heads and teachers use the outcomes as the basis for incentive allowances and awards to be granted in accordance with internal school regulations, and to support their motions for awards which are granted by higher-level bodies.

 General findings from teacher performance appraisal also feed into the planning of school activities.
-School heads take findings from performance appraisals into consideration in developing annual pedagogical supervision plans which cover internal inspections and support, including teacher in-service training or professional development (see general information on the introductory page of this chapter, and detailed information about inspections above).
+School heads take findings from performance appraisals into consideration in annual pedagogical supervision plans which cover internal inspections and support, including teacher in-service training or professional development (see General information on the introductory page of Chapter 11.1 and details about inspections above).